project-illium/illium-documentation/docs/node/validator.md

     **Note**: You may stake more than one utxo.

     **Note2**: Keep your node up and running.
-You will not earn rewards of your node is off.
+You will not earn rewards if your node is off.

 ### Earning rewards